The Goblin Guide to Animation!

 Sometimes books are king, especially the classics.
 There have been tons of great animation guides published, but almost anyone would recommend Richard William’s “The Animator’s Survival Kit” as their first buy.
 It’s a compendium of how-tos and theory.
 Easy to understand and referenced by us all the time.
 If you’ve not heard of Richard Williams, we really would encourage you to check out some of his work.

 Remember how we were talking about form and volume earlier?
 This book will get that idea across much clearer.
-“Simplified Drawing for Planning Animation” takes the focus away from the trail and shows you how to construct form, to consider weight and form, and help you think about your drawings in a new way.
+“Simplified Drawing for Planning Animation” shows you how to construct form, to consider weight and form, and help you think about your drawings in a new way.
 It’s a breezy read with a unique teaching method.

 At time of writing, Animation Director Alex Grigg has just begun publishing a series of free animation mini classes on YouTube.
 They’re shot, bite size lessons that are perfect for beginners, and Alex has even taken the time to animate each, illustrating throughout exactly how it all works in motion.